Alazar42/Celeris/README.md

 ![Celeris Logo](docs/assets/celeris-main.png)

 ## **Overview**
-**Celeris** is a high-performance backend technology built with C++.
+**Celeris** is a backend technology built with C++.
 Inspired by the Latin word for "fast" or "rapid," Celeris provides a modern and efficient way to build backend APIs.
 It combines the power and speed of C++ with a clean, developer-friendly API design, similar to popular frameworks like **FastAPI** or **Node.js**.

 ---